Ruan Pienaar: Ulster

 Ulster announced on 27 May 2010 that they had signed Pienaar on a two-year contract.
 Pienaar would play in the Celtic League and Heineken Cup along with fellow Springboks Johann Muller, Robbie Diack, Pedrie Wannenburg and BJ Botha at the Belfast based side.
 He made his Magners League debut on 1 October, scoring all of Ulster's 19 points in their victory over Glasgow Warriors.
 Pienaar was named at scrum half in the Magners League Team of the Year for the 2010/11 season and also scooped the Magners League player of the Year award which was voted for by his peers.

 Pienaar signed a two-year extension to his Ulster contract during this time.
 Pienaar was again selected at scrum half for the Pro12 Dream Team for the 2011/12 season and was also named captain of the side.
 In 2012 Pienaar played in the Heineken Cup Final, scoring 9 points in the 42–14 defeat to Leinster.
 In 2013 he played in the Pro 12 Final, scoring all of Ulster's 18 points in the 24–18 loss to Leinster.

 In October 2013 despite strong media reports linking him with Toulon, Pienaar signed a new 3-year extension to his Ulster contract keeping him in Belfast until the end of the 2016/17 season.
 No further contracts were offered due to the IRFU succession policy, limiting all four of the provinces to one foreign player per position.
-Pienaar's position at Ulster was untenable once Leinster signed a half back from New Zealand.
 He left the club as one of its most celebrated players of the professional era.

 Later career

 Pienaar played for Montpellier during the 2017/18 season before returning home to South Africa in 2019, signing with Pro14 outfit the Cheetahs where he also played Currie Cup.
 Prior to the inaugural United Rugby Championship, Pienaar was loaned to the Sharks for the 2021/22 season as part of work carried out to ensure as many of the best South African players were playing for the South African teams in the tournament as possible.
+He retired from playing in 2024, and joined the Cheetahs' academy as a backline and attack coach.

 Personal life

-Pienaar is a devout Christian, saying “I have always believed, with my Christianity, that there’s so much more to life than rugby,” and “Being here gives me an enormous sense of purpose.
-I am not just here for rugby, I’m here to touch lives.”
+Pienaar is a devout Christian, saying "I have always believed, with my Christianity, that there’s so much more to life than rugby", and "Being here gives me an enormous sense of purpose.
+I am not just here for rugby, I’m here to touch lives".
 He is the co-founder of a Bible study group for rugby players in South Africa.
 While playing for Ulster he regularly attended the Christian Fellowship Church on Belmont Road in Belfast.

+He played his final rugby game on Friday, 17 May 2024 when he led the Cheetahs in their game against the Griquas at Shimla Park.
+It was the 85th time that he captained the Cheetahs.